 At this point the traditional roux and vegetable mixture is ready.
 You can add your stock and seasonings here or if you want to finish the gumbo later you can turn off the heat and come back.
 This mixture will freeze well for future use.

 Here is a new product you must have in your pantry.
-A perfect traditional roux pre-made for you in a jar.
-Yes, this Roux is outstanding.
-I have used it many times in the last year and every gumbo has come out perfect.
+A perfectly cooked traditional roux preserved in a jar.
+This Roux is outstanding.
+I have used it many times in the last year and every gumbo made has been perfect.
 Perfect color.
 Perfect body.
 Perfectly delicious flavor.
 It is better than one you can make yourself.
 I highly recommend it.

 Now you do not have spend 40 minutes to an hour cooking roux on your stove.
 No more heat.
 No more stirring.
 No more spattering of hot oil and flour.
 This ROUX IN A JAR makes a delicious gumbo consistently.